-I. INTRODUCTION: WHY A SAFE DRINKING WATER ACT
+I. INTRODUCTION: WHY A SAFE DRINKING WATER

-Drinking water is no longer as pure and unadulterated as it once was.
-Since the Second World War, North America has witnessed the unprecedented development and proliferation of synthetic chemicals.1 The careless use, waste and disposal of these chemicals has resulted in the contamination of our water supplies to varying degrees.
+We can no longer assume that drinking water is as pure and unadulterated as it once was.

+Since the Second World War, North America has witnessed the unprecedented development and proliferation of synthetic chemicals.

+The careless use, waste and disposal of these chemicals has resulted in the contamination of our water supplies to varying degrees.

 The same waterways which are used for the discharge of industrial wastes are also used to supply communities with water for drinking.

 Surface water supplies collect contaminants from direct discharges, agricultural and urban run-off and airborne fallout.
-Even groundwater supplies, which were believed to be better protected, have been affected by spills, improper waste disposal practices and the infiltration of chemicals such as de-icing salts through the soils.2 As a result, trace amounts of many undesirable chemicals are now being detected in drinking water samples all across Canada.
+Even ground-water supplies, which were believed to be better protected, have been affected by spills, improper waste disposal practices and the infiltration of chemicals such as de-icing salts through the soils.
+As a result, trace amounts of many undesirable chemicals are now being detected in drinking water samples all across Canada.

-Counsel, Canadian Environmental Law Association and Associate Editor, CELR.
-Researcher, Pollution Probe and Director, Canadian Environmental Law Association.
 Furthermore, the technology which was designed to purify water has not kept pace with industrial development.
 No methods of treatment are currently in place that would specifically minimize or eliminate chemical contaminants, particularly synthetic organics.

 The principle method of treatment, chlorination, has served us in the suppression of disease-carrying bacteria.
-However, chlorine, when it is added to the water supply, combines with naturally-occurring substances already in the water to produce another class of hazardous compounds known as trihalomethanes.3
+However, chlorine, when it is added to the water supply, combines with naturally-occuring substances already in the water to produce another class of hazardous compounds known as trihalomethanes.

 The scope of the problem is not identical in every community across Canada.
 The degree of contamination varies from region to region and from community to community.
 For example, the town of Niagara-on-the-Lake takes its water directly from the highly contaminated Niagara River.
-Numerous synthetic organic chemicals are measurable in the drinking water, chemicals that reflect the industrial wastes discharged by the major chemical companies upstream at Niagara Falls, New York.4
+Numerous synthetic organic chemicals are measurable in the drinking water, chemicals that reflect the industrial wastes discharged by the major chemical companies upstream at Niagara Falls, New York. $^4$

 Another example of a community whose water supply has been jeopardized by chemical contamination is the city of Regina.
-The city's aquifer is threatened by the migration of polychlorinated biphenyls (PCBs) through the soil from a ruptured pipeline linking a PCB storage tank with the Federal Pioneer Electric Plant just north of downtown Regina.5
+The city's aquifer is threatened by the migration of polychlorinated biphenyls (PCBs) through the soil from a ruptured pipeline linking a PCB storage tank with the Federal Pioneer Electric Plant just north of downtown Regina.
+5